 Watch a File for Changes Using tail Command

-There is one more powerfull feature in tail
+There is one more powerful and widely used feature in the tail command.
+Here’s what it’s all about.

-For example, you can see new lines that are added to the end of a Nginx log file, as they are added, like this:
+For example, you can see new lines that are added to the end of an Nginx log file as they are added, like this:

 172.16.1.122 - - [08/Apr/2021:08:15:32 +0000] "POST /wp-admin/admin-ajax.php HTTP/1.1" 200 109 "https://linuxwizard.com/wp-admin/post.php?post=18254&action=edit" "Mozilla/5.0 (X11; Linux x86_64; rv:87.0) Gecko/20100101 Firefox/87.0"